Introduction

 Gush

-Late game, use this ability on a key Hero (preferably a carry) that doesn't have a BKB or other forms of magic immunity: the magic damage is pretty low, but the negative armor still applies for a lot of time; this makes a fight between carries in your team's favor.
+As said above, since it's a single target spell and the slow isn't that good when trying to escape, it's usually skipped in the off-lane build.
+Also, you don't want to waste extra mana if you need to spam your Late game, use this ability on a key Hero (preferably a carry) that doesn't have a BKB or other forms of magic immunity: the magic damage is pretty low, but the negative armor still applies for a lot of time; this makes a fight between carries in your team's favor. |

 Kraken Shell

-This passive is very underrated: it actually does a great job in the laning phase, as it deters a lot of harass damage, but remember it still makes you vulnerable to magic damage!
-Don't get caught in a 3vs1 situation feeling overconfident.
+laning phase, as it deters a lot of harass damage, but remember it still

-Lastly, don't forget about the best feature of this ability: after reaching a damage treshold, it removes all the debuffs affecting you!
-Again, this makes Tidehunter a perfect candidate for the suicide lane, since chainstuns will be much less effective.
-It won't always save your life, but it's a great survivability mechansim.
+situation feeling overconfident.
+How does this passive work in conjunction with a When maxed out, this skill basically gives you a free Lastly, don't forget about the best feature of this ability: after reaching a damage treshold, it removes all the debuffs affecting you!
+Again, this makes |

 Anchor Smash

-As it deals physical damage, you can use it to farm ancients: if you're having a hard time in the off-lane, you can still stack your ancient camp nearby and farm it to get some gold and experience.
+It's an AoE spell, so it can hit multiple enemies, but it has very low range.
+Because of this, it's a perfect follow up after your As it deals physical damage, you can use it to farm ancients: if you're having a hard time in the off-lane, you can still stack your ancient camp nearby and farm it to get some gold and experience.
+When off-laning, use it to hit creeps from a safer distance: as it deals much more damage than an average last-hit you should be able to get some gold even against a trilane. |

 Ravage

-The biggest flaw of this skill is that it does nothing to magic immune Heroes: make every initation count, Blink in and stun before the enemy carry can react and activate his Black King Bar.
+| The main reason why The biggest flaw of this skill is that it does nothing to magic immune Heroes: make every initation count, Blink in and stun before the enemy carry can react and activate his The damage and stun are not instantaneous: the more distant the enemies are, the more time it takes for the As the mana cost increases by quite a lot when levelling it up, you should consider keeping it at level 2 when building a Don't be afraid to use |

 Items Explanation: Off-Lane Build